davidoesch/wo-sind-briefkaesten/README.md

   | 1264 | GKLAS | Krankenhäuser und Facheinrichtungen des Gesundheitswesens |
   | 1275 | GKLAS | Andere Gebäude für die kollektive Unterkunft              |

-  ## Hauptmerkmale
+  ## Main features
-  - **Polygon-Zeichenfunktion:** Benutzer können Polygone auf einer interaktiven Karte zeichnen oder aus einem map.geo.admin.ch link generieren
+  - **Polygon drawing function:** Users can draw polygons on an interactive map or generate from a map.geo.admin.ch link.
-  - **Automatische Unterteilung grosser Polygone:** API-Limitierungen werden durch die Aufteilung in kleinere Polygone umgangen.
+  - **Automatic subdivision of large polygons:** API limitations are circumvented by dividing into smaller polygons.
-  - **GeoAdmin API-Integration:** Präzise Datenabfragen aus dem täglich aktualisierten schweizerischen Gebäude- und Wohnungsregister des BFS.
+  - **GeoAdmin API integration:** Precise data queries from the daily updated Swiss Building and Housing Register of the BFS.
-  - **Overture Maps Foundation Abfrage-Integration: :** Präzise Datenabfragen aus dem OSM / Overture Maps, monatlich (?) aktualisierten Places verzeichnis.
+  - **Overture Maps Foundation query integration:** Precise data queries from the OSM / Overture Maps, monthly (?) updated places directory.
-  - **Ergebnisanzeige:** Darstellung der aggregierten Wohnungs/Geschäfstdaten nach Adressen und Strassen.
+  - **Result display:** Presentation of aggregated apartment/business data by address and street.
-  - **Exportoption:** Ergebnisse können als Tabelle angezeigt und weiterverarbeitet werden.
+  - **Export option:** Results can be displayed as a table and further processed.

-  ## Anforderungen
+  ## Requirements
-  ### Python-Bibliotheken
+  ### Python libraries
   - `streamlit`
   - `requests`
   - `geopandas`